 When you are ready to move forward, the first step is to make an appointment.
-Your first session offers the opportunity to experience hypnosis and decide if it is a good fit for you.
+Your first session offers the opportunity to get familiar with the integrative therapy process & hypnosis to decide if our approach is a good fit for you.
 From there, you and your therapist determine the best way to move forward.

 No items found.